Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

-If you’re battling hypertension, also known as high blood pressure, you’re not alone.
+If you’re dealing with high blood pressure—also called hypertension—you’re not alone.

-Approximately 37% of veterans have high blood pressure, making it the most common chronic condition among veterans.
+Roughly 37% of veterans suffer from this condition, making it the #1 most common chronic illness among veterans today.

 Table of Contents